Frequently Asked Questions

 I'm looking for other SMAA members near where I live.
 Can you give me contact information for other members near me?

 Probably not.
 We are not at liberty to give out the address, home phone number, etc. of our members.
-We try hard to respect the privacy of everyone associated with our group.
+We respect the privacy of everyone associated with our group.

 Still, in some cases we may be able to pass your contact information on to someone in your area.
 SMAA members that would like us to release their mailing address, e-mail address, etc. should send us a written statement to that effect.
 We can keep this statement on file, and we can then put other members in contact with you more easily.